Skip to main content

 For me, it was Twitch.
 I'd spend hours watching game streams, telling myself it was relaxing and helped me focus.
 But when I tried going three days without it, I realized how much mental space it was taking up.
 I had room to actually think again.

 Becoming a father changed everything.
-I'm not saying I've figured it all out—most days I'm still figuring it out.
+I'm not saying I've figured it all out, and most days I'm still figuring it out.
 But I'm learning that you don't have to choose between being a present parent and growing as a person.